lenndewolten/Dequeueable/README.md

 The Azure Functions Host is not optimized to run in a container and/or on kubernetes.
 This project is an **opinionated** optimization on the Azure Function:
 - Build as a Console App
 - Being able to use optimized alpine/dotnet images
-- No default listerens, have the freedom to use Keda or any other (timed) trigger to retrieve the message
+- Have the freedom to use Keda or any other (timed) trigger to retrieve the message

 ## How it works
-When the (scaled) job is triggered, by Keda or any other trigger, the container will retrieve the queue message and calls the ExecuteAsync.
+When the (scaled) job is triggered by Keda or any other trigger, the container will retrieve the queue message and call the executer.

 After execution the message will be deleted from the queue.
 If an exception occurres, the message will be dequeued again.
 If the max dequeue count is reached, the message will be moved to the poisen queue.